 One of the prime entertainment areas in the state, the Blue Dome Entertainment District offers a rich array of restaurants and attractions.
 Anchored by the namesake Blue Dome building, a former 1920s-era oil station, the Blue Dome Entertainment District highlights historical places while keeping crowds entertained at destinations like the Comedy Parlor, Dust Bowl Lanes & Lounge and Max Retropub.

 Brunch and seasonal festivals also abound in Blue Dome.
 Visitors can start their mornings off right with an order of sriracha honey chicken and waffles at the Dilly Diner, order or scarf down a plate of migas from Bramble Breakfast & Bar.
 Explore the district’s bars and restaurants with punch card in hand during the annual Mardi Gras Parade, or tune in to Oklahoma’s Historic Route 66 Audio Tour any time of year.
-In the spring, you can celebrate the arts and discover new favorite bands at the Blue Dome Arts Festival, or wait for the summer to cheer bikers on during the intense, three-day Tulsa Tough Ride & Race.
+Visit in the summer to cheer bikers on during the intense, three-day Tulsa Tough Ride & Race.
 No matter the season, guests are sure to stumble across lively city streets within the Blue Dome Entertainment District.

 Located near Swan Lake in Tulsa, the Cherry Street District contains a cluster of modern businesses housed within classic architectural structures and historic landscapes.
 In the Cherry Street District, good eats and delicious drinks remain the highlight, although throughout the year, the local German-American society also hosts its annual German-American Day and Christkindlmarkt.